 It is a good idea to make a remark in the student’s record and issue an updated Form I-20.
 Be sure to update the student’s address in SEVIS.

-However, after entry, the student may decide to attend a different SEVP-certified school.
+No. After entry, the student may decide to attend a different SEVP-certified school.
 As long as the student applies to another SEVP-certified school, receives proper acceptance and transfers within the deadlines given above, the student has not circumvented the approval process.

 No. Transfer by a new Initial student does not extend the 30-day period after initial admission into the United States by which the student must report and enroll.